 - More compact: Is smaller (122x93mm vs 139x105mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 277g or 38 percent) and hence easier to carry around.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More affordable: Was introduced into a lower priced category (54 percent cheaper at launch).

 - More modern: Is somewhat more recent (announced 1 year and 4 months after the 80D).

-Advantages of the Canon EOS 80D:
+Arguments in favor of the Canon EOS 80D:

-- Faster shutter: Has a higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - Faster burst: Shoots at higher frequency (7 vs 5 flaps/sec) to capture the decisive moment.